Glossary for business users of the Power BI service

 full screen, full-screen mode

 Use full screen mode to view Power BI content without the distraction of menus and navigation panes.
-This is sometimes referred to as TV mode.
+Full screen is sometimes referred to as TV mode.

 gateways or on-premises data gateways